-Mission House volunteers make hospice houses unique and special
+Mission House volunteers make hospice house unique and special

-If you were to visit our hospice houses, you’d find the many volunteers who share their time and talents to make each home more comfortable, welcoming, and special for our patients and their families.
+If you were to visit our hospice house, you’d find the many volunteers who share their time and talents to make the home more comfortable, welcoming, and special for our patients and their families.

-On Tuesdays, you might hear Jim Wells playing his hammered dulcimer in the living room or the courtyard at Mission House in San Mateo.
+On Tuesdays, you might hear Jim Wells playing his hammered dulcimer in the living room or the garden.
 He taught himself to play this unusual instrument almost 30 years ago, and now performs at weddings, celebrations of life, and renaissance fairs, as well as with a dulcimer orchestra he helped form.

 After Jim’s mom had “a terrific experience” with hospice care in Washington, Jim was inspired to enroll in our direct care volunteer training.
 He now plays at patients’ bedsides, sharing music and stories.
 “Music has an incredible power,” he says.
 “The vibrations of an acoustic instrument are so much more potent than a recording.”

 In addition to playing traditional Irish/Celtic music, standards, and show tunes, Jim takes requests.
 He recently learned some new tunes for a patient who was a fan of the Beatles.

 He finds that playing in the common areas of the house helps family members relax.
 Jim fondly remembers an afternoon when a visiting family member asked if he could join him in music.
 The man turned out to be an amazing jazz pianist, and the two of them created a spontaneous half-hour concert for everyone in the house.

 “That’s what happens at the house – these emotional encounters that can be so positive.
 I feel lucky that I have a place that I can go and play.
 I am the lucky one.”